 Fix 5: Reset SMC

-For Intel Mac only, Not need for M1 Apple Silicon Mac,
+For Intel Mac only, no need for M1 Apple Silicon Mac.

-In case if resetting PRAM is not helpful for you then this will resolve Mac startup sound not working.
+If resetting PRAM is not helpful for you, then this will resolve the Mac startup sound not working.

-If this solution fails, you must contact Apple Support for further guidelines.
+If this solution fails, please don’t hesitate to contact Apple Support for further assistance.